-Of course it depends on a number of different issues.
-You are after all the parent / guardian.
-We as adults must always be the one in charge, even if that sometimes unfortunately means being the bad guy.
-So what are those key terms to know.
+Of course, it depends on a number of different issues.
+You are after all the parent/guardian.
+We as adults must always be the ones in charge, even if that sometimes, unfortunately, means being the bad guy.
+So what are those key terms to know?

 1. What age is your child